resolritter/library/readme.md

 ## endpoint_actor <a name="endpoint_actor"></a>

-Bastion's API for spawning actors is like the following
+Given that Bastion's API for spawning actors is

 ```
 children
     .with_exec(move |ctx: BastionContext| async move {
         // actor code
     })
 ```

-The first setup for any given actor is registering his own channel of communication through a lock which, as mentioned in the [previous section](#once-cell-mention), is globally reachable through an OnceCell (note: reliance on such mechanism does mean that redundancy cannot be achieved using this approach as it currently is implemented).
-Availability through the OnceCell is done for the sake of making this actor's channel discoverable, always, whenever it comes up (it might crash at some point and [that's fine](#let-it-crash)).
+The first setup for any given actor will be registering his own channel of communication through a lock which, as mentioned in the [previous section](#once-cell-mention), is globally reachable through a `OnceCell` (note: reliance on such mechanism means that redundancy cannot be achieved using this approach **as it currently is implemented**, although it technically is possible).
+Availability through the `OnceCell` is done for the sake of making this actor's channel discoverable, always, whenever it comes up (it might crash at some point and [that's fine](#let-it-crash)).

-**endpoint_actor** expands to the [repetitive code](https://github.com/resolritter/library/blob/2920b06de3762f3a083d99498596d48f0ad3ea83/endpoint_actor/src/lib.rs#L124) you'd normally have to write by hand, which is unwrapping the enums and forwarding the payload ([source](https://github.com/resolritter/library/blob/2920b06de3762f3a083d99498596d48f0ad3ea83/endpoint_actor/src/lib.rs#L97)) to the function which does whatever you want with the payload + the messages' embellished data (as shown in [actor_msg_resources](#actor_msg_resources), in this app's case it's the database pool, but it could be anything else you wanted).
+**endpoint_actor** expands to the [repetitive code](https://github.com/resolritter/library/blob/2920b06de3762f3a083d99498596d48f0ad3ea83/endpoint_actor/src/lib.rs#L124) you'd normally have to write by hand, which is unwrapping the enums and forwarding the payload ([source](https://github.com/resolritter/library/blob/2920b06de3762f3a083d99498596d48f0ad3ea83/endpoint_actor/src/lib.rs#L97)) to the function which will process it.

+As an example

 ```
 endpoint_actor::generate!({ actor: User }, {